darinz/DL/07_Transformers/01_transformer_architecture.md

 Q = XW^Q, \quad K = XW^K, \quad V = XW^V
 ```

+> **Explanation:**
+> Each input vector is projected into three different spaces: queries (Q), keys (K), and values (V).
+These projections allow the model to compare each position in the sequence to every other position.

 where $`W^Q, W^K, W^V`$ are learnable weight matrices.

 The attention scores are computed as: